Chloe Coscarelli

 Chloe Kay Coscarelli (born October 14, 1987) is a vegan chef and author.

 Early life and education

 Chloe Kay Coscarelli is the daughter of filmmaker Don Coscarelli.
-She is a graduate of UC Berkeley, where she discovered her love for cooking.
+Chloe Coscarelli was born in Los Angeles, California, and grew up in the nearby city of Pacific Palisades.
+She is a graduate of UC Berkeley, and the National Gourmet Institute in New York City, where she discovered her love for cooking.

 Career

-A summer internship at Millenniu], a gourmet vegan restaurant located in San Francisco, led to a course of study at the Natural Gourmet Institute in New York City.
+A summer internship at Millennium, a gourmet vegan restaurant located in San Francisco, led to a course of study at the Natural Gourmet Institute in New York City.
 Coscarelli was a contestant in Cupcake Wars, her vegan cupcakes garnering her first prize.
 She became the first vegan to win a culinary competition on television and was named to the 2017 Class of 30 Under 30 by Forbes.

-Since 2020, Whole Foods has partnered with Coscarelli, who creates prepared vegan holiday meals for Thanksgiving.
+From 2020-2022, Whole Foods partnered with Coscarelli to create prepared vegan holiday meals for Thanksgiving.

 In 2022, Club Med also partnered with Coscarelli to add vegan meals "at all eight of its all-inclusive resorts in Mexico and the Caribbean."

+In 2023, Tasting Table named Coscarelli as one of the "21 Plant-Based Chefs You Need To Know," and VegNews listed her as one of the "37 Creative Chefs Crafting the Future of Vegan Food."